Canon 1300D vs Nikon D3

 - More heavily discounted: Has been around for much longer (launched in August 2007).

-If the count of relative strengths (bullet points above) is taken as a measure, the D3 emerges as the winner of the match-up (11 : 9 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the D3 is the clear winner of the contest (15 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the 1300D and the D3 in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.